 Cloud backups are an essential part of a successful recovery plan that can help you retrieve encrypted data in case of a ransomware attack.
 In addition to online copies, it is always a good idea to have an offline storage solution as well.
 Just like any other online service, the cloud can be susceptible to the nefarious actions of hackers as well.

-The DCH ransomware attack should be considered a teachable moment in cyber-history.
+The DCH ransomware attack should be considered a teachable moment in cyber history.
 From human error to giving in to ransom demands and the lawsuits that ensued, Alabama’s healthcare providers made quite a few mistakes in dealing with the incident.

 Your main takeaway here should be focusing on prevention rather than remediation.
-Cybersecurity training for staff coupled with strong policies and solutions, plus relevant data backups here and there are your best bet in this ever-changing digital landscape.
+Cybersecurity training for staff coupled with strong policies and solutions, plus relevant data backups here and there is your best bet in this ever-changing digital landscape.